isomerpages/edb-ostln/_grants-and-initiatives/STDP Thematic Grant Call.md

 of new products, software, and services) are <strong>required</strong> to have the support of an industry partner in project execution.
-Projects with a greater degree of industry support and collaboration (i.e. industry co-investment, industry partnerships, pathways to commercialization) are preferred.
+Projects with a greater degree of industry support and collaboration (i.e. industry co-investment, industry partnerships, pathways to commercialisation) are preferred.
 Researchers are required to clearly state the nature and degree of their proposed collaboration with industry.</p>
 <p>7.&nbsp;&nbsp;&nbsp;&nbsp; Projects that are more upstream in nature and
-oriented around fundamental research should also clearly articulate the pathways to commercialization and/or government use cases for the proposed research to be undertaken.</p>
+oriented around fundamental research should also clearly articulate the pathways to commercialisation and/or government use cases for the proposed research to be undertaken.</p>
 <p><strong>Application and Evaluation Process:</strong>
 </p>